sovrynn/ecdo/5-TOOLS-DEV/dev/pdf-gen/README.md

 - Header formatting doesn't work right.
 Use 3 header levels max.
 - It can't handle webp files.
 It'll generate png conversion files and then embed those.
 Annoying if you run it on the original repo as you'll get a bunch of useless new duplicate image files.

+Links outside of the citations section need to be manually checked to make sure they didn't get matched in the markdown regex.
+Also to detach the citations from them.

+Citations can only be done through the LLM, not programmatically, aside from the painstaking manual method.

 ## Prompt creation

 Write a python script that takes an input directory along with other formatting parameters read from an input file, and for each Markdown file (.md) in the input directory, generates a properly formatted PDF, which also embeds images that are embedded in the Markdown files.